-a continual, incorporating process that incorporates the techniques of inspections, audits, and reviews to assess the adequacy of managerial controls in key programmes and systems

-- (b) an ongoing, identifying process that identifies deficiencies, developing s corrective and preventive action plans to correct those these deficiencies, and performing s follow-up reviews, and - (c) an independent, with process that, organisationally, has straight-line reporting responsibility to top management.
+- (a) continual, incorporating inspections, audits, and reviews to assess the adequacy of controls in key programmes and systems - (b) ongoing, identifying deficiencies, developing corrective and preventive action plans to correct those deficiencies, and performing follow-up reviews, and - (c) independent, with straight-line reporting responsibility to top management.

-CAA encourages organisations to extend their IQA procedures beyond regulatory compliance to determine the causes of other deficiencies in company operations.
-From these determinations the necessary enhancements to an organisation's company operating practices can be made before deficiencies occur, and help embed an organisational culture which prioritises continuous improvement.
+CAA encourages organisations to extend their IQA procedures beyond regulatory compliance to determine the causes of other deficiencies in operations.
+Based on these determinations, organisations can enhance operating practices before deficiencies occur and help embed an organisational culture which prioritises continuous improvement.